QuinIrving/ng-deploy/README.md

 -   **Custom UI Elements:** Specialized buttons and cards designed to look like eggs, or waffle makers.

--   **Warm Palette:** A curated variable-based color system using cream, espresso, and soft amber tones.
+-   **Warm Palette:** A curated variable-based colour system using cream, espresso, and soft amber tones.

 -   **Responsive Layout:** Flexbox and Percentage based implementations to ensure the "cafe" stays organized on mobile.